 Knowing that other people can see/hear/feel/sense the same spiritual and magickal phenomena that I do helps me to challenge any doubt I may have about my spirituality.
 It is incredibly comforting to know that it is not just me.
 This is one of the many reasons why spiritual community is so important to me.
 And the wonder and excitement that I feel in those moments that I know deep in my bones that all of this is real… It’s amazing.

 This is Part Two in a series on Dealing with Spiritual Doubt as a Pagan.
-Read Part One – Personal Spiritual Experience – here.
-Part Three coming soon!
+Read Part One – Personal Spiritual Experience, and Part Three – Divine Synchronicity, Consistent Messages, and Doubts in Devotion!